Scarlet Town (song): Cultural references

-The line "Set 'em up, Joe" is a quote from Harold Arlen and Johnny Mercer's song "One for My Baby (and One More for the Road)", which is best known for the version by Frank Sinatra on his Frank Sinatra Sings for Only the Lonely album.
+The line "Set 'em up, Joe" is a quote from the Vern Gosdin song of the same name (the song being a tribute to country music icon Earnest Tubbs life who is cited in the following line) and simultaneously a reference to Harold Arlen and Johnny Mercer's song "One for My Baby (and One More for the Road)", which is best known for the version by Frank Sinatra on his Frank Sinatra Sings for Only the Lonely album.
 Dylan had previously alluded to "One for My Baby (and One More for the Road)" with his original song "One for the Road", which he recorded with The Band during the sessions for The Basement Tapes in 1967.

 The line that immediately follows it, "Play 'Walking the Floor", is a reference to one of country singer Ernest Tubb's biggest hits but it also interestingly foreshadows Dylan's own "Murder Most Foul" (with its narrator's repeated requests to "Play X for me").

 The line “In Scarlet Town, where I was born”, which the song takes its name from, is also the opening line in many versions of the British and Appalachian folk ballad “Barbara Allen”.